 Empowering Educators is created as a system of interrelated relationships that focuses first on the cultivation of personal reflection and self-awareness.
 This primary relationship serves as a foundation from which all learning evolves.
 Personal action is rooted in an understanding of one’s own learning styles, personality, and personal paradigms of thought.
 In addition, participants explore processes of transformation outlined through Joseph Campbell’s Hero’s Journey (Campbell, 1949).
 Upon personal groundwork, participants explore (through workshops, service-projects and leadership training), their relationships with and concerns about family, community and environment, including an exploration of historical and current paradigms of thought.

-Each cohort and workshop, becomes a place of integration, where life’s lessons are connected to purposeful, personal growth and the next learning action is connected to the emerging knowledge of the individual and then the learning community.
-This process of learning not only sustains genuine engagement, but also contributes to community and environmental flourishing.
+Each retreat or workshop becomes a place of integration, where life’s lessons are connected to purposeful, personal growth and the next learning action is connected to the emerging knowledge of the individual and then the learning community.
+This process of learning not only sustains genuine engagement but also contributes to community and environmental flourishing.

 (1) Mindful practice of acceptance and diversity